| |

 dam.
 For some time, past the drains leading to the dam have been found

-insufficient for conveying the water, but a Government Surveyor has recently
+insufficient for conveying the water, but a Government Surveyor has

-about a quarter full
+present is about a quarter full

-October - The contract
+October - The contract for

-for clearing drains to the Government dam is completed, and the contractor,
+clearing drains to the Government dam is completed, and the contractor,

 Mr. J. Webb, has made a first-class job of it.